 A major earthquake has struck eastern Nepal, near Mount Everest, two weeks after more than 8,000 died in a devastating quake.

 At least four people have been killed and an unknown number injured, according to aid agencies.
+The latest earthquake hit near the town of Namche Bazaar, near Mount Everest.

 The US Geological Survey said it had a magnitude of 7.3.
 An earthquake on 25 April, centred in western Nepal, had a magnitude of 7.8.